-For most women, the chance of getting pregnant in any given menstrual cycle is about 20%.
-This figure starts to decline in a woman’s late 20s and early 30s, and decreases even more after the age of 35 because women tend to ovulate (release an egg from the ovaries) less frequently as they age.
-Men also may have some decrease in fertility starting in their late 30s.
+For most, the chance of getting pregnant through intercourse in any given menstrual cycle is about 20%.
+This figure starts to decline in a person’s late 20s and early 30s, and decreases even more after the age of 35 because women and other people with ovaries tend to ovulate (release an egg from the ovaries) less frequently with age.
+Men and other sperm producers also experience some decrease in fertility starting in the late 30s.

-Reproductive health specialists encounter many causes of infertility; they include lifestyle factors, medications, female factors and male factors.
+Causes of infertility can include lifestyle factors, medications, female factors and male factors.
 In approximately 25% of cases, there is no known reason for infertility.
 These cases are known as unexplained infertility.

 Some of the lifestyle factors that can contribute to infertility include poor nutrition, smoking, stress, eating disorders, extremes of weight (obesity and underweight) and excessive exercise.
-All of these conditions can affect how a woman ovulates, which in turn may affect her menstrual cycle.
+All of these conditions can affect ovulation and the menstrual cycle.

-Exposure to certain drugs and other treatments, such as chemotherapy or radiation, can affect a woman’s chances of becoming pregnant.
-Exposure to a drug called diethylstilbestrol (DES) can also cause problems with fertility in the daughters of women who took it.
-DES was a drug given to pregnant women between 1940 and 1971 to prevent miscarriage.
+Exposure to certain drugs and other treatments, such as chemotherapy or radiation, can affect a person’s chances of becoming pregnant.
+Exposure to a drug called diethylstilbestrol (DES) can also cause problems with fertility in the female offspring of women who took it.
+DES was a drug given to pregnant people between 1940 and 1971 to prevent miscarriage.
 If you believe your mother may have received this medication when she was pregnant with you, discuss this with your provider.
 (For more information on DES, visit the National Institute of Health.)

 Female factors of infertility are most commonly related to ovulatory dysfunction.
-This means that there is a disruption in how well a woman is ovulating (releasing an egg from the ovary).
-Ovulation typically happens near the middle of a woman’s menstrual cycle, but if a woman is anovulatory (doesn’t ovulate) or the luteal phase (the time between ovulation and menstruation) is too short, it can be difficult or impossible for her to conceive.
+This means that there is a disruption in how well a person ovulates (releases an egg from the ovary).
+Ovulation typically happens near the middle of the menstrual cycle, but if someone is anovulatory (doesn’t ovulate) or the luteal phase (the time between ovulation and menstruation) is too short, it can be difficult or impossible to conceive.

 Some lifestyle factors and medications can affect ovulation, as can other conditions, such as polycystic ovary syndrome (PCOS), thyroid dysfunction, abnormal milk discharge (galactorrhea) and age.